Korean War Legacy Project

 Embed:

-Joseph Monscvitz describes his experience as a Prisoner of War marching from Taejon to Seoul to Pyongyang.
-He remembers being interrogated by a Russian soldier and eventually loaded onto a train that he thought was headed to Manchuria.
-The train stopped in the Sunchon Tunnel where many of the men were killed, but Joseph Monscvitz was fortunate to respond.
+Joseph Monscvitz recalls his harrowing experience as a Prisoner of War, forced to march from Taejon to Seoul and then to Pyongyang.
+Along the way, a Russian soldier interrogated him.
+Later, he was loaded onto a train he believed was headed to Manchuria.
+However, it stopped at the Sunchon Tunnel, where many prisoners were massacred.
+Fortunately, Monscvitz survived the ordeal.

 Share YouTube: